zzitaI/word2vec_basic/README.md

 model.train()
 3. \# visualize it
 model.visualize()

-\# to see the word embeddings
+*to see the word embeddings
--model.final_embeddings
+model.final_embeddings
-\# to see the words dictionary
+*to see the words dictionary
--model.reversed_dictionary
+model.reversed_dictionary